johanhaleby/javalin.github.io/pages/for-educators.md

 <img src="/img/pages/for-educators-discoverability.png" alt="Discoverability">

 ## Good documentation and tutorials
-Javalin's documentation is example-based rather than technical, which allows new users to copy snippets and experiment with them.
+Occurrent's documentation is example-based rather than technical, which allows new users to copy snippets and experiment with them.
-Javalin also has tutorials for most common tasks that developers have to solve when starting web-programming.
+Occurrent also has tutorials for most common tasks that developers have to solve when starting web-programming.

 ## Active development
-A new (backwards compatible) version of Javalin has been released every month since the first version.
+A new (backwards compatible) version of Occurrent has been released every month since the first version.
 Pull requests and issues are reviewed swiftly, normally every week.